Marseille, 1983, in-8, 707pp, broché, Très bel exemplaire! 707pp

 Conditions de vente conformes aux usages du Syndicat de la Librairie Ancienne et Moderne, et au règlement de la Ligue Internationale de la Librairie Ancienne.
 Tous les ouvrages décrits ont été collationnés et sont garantis complets, sauf indication contraire.
 Les prix indiqués sont net en Euros, port en sus.

 Paris, Delahaye et Lecrosnier, 1882, in-8, 29 pp, Broché, couverture bleue, Henri Huchard (1844-1910), plus connu pour ses ouvrages de cardiologie, s'attache ici aux facultés mentales ou affectives des hystériques, en s'inspirant de ses recherches personnelles et des observations de Tardieu, Moreau de Tours, Lasègue, Legrand du Saulle, Charcot et Bourneville.
 Ce texte constituera un chapitre du Traité des névroses (paru la même année chez Germer-Baillière) rédigé avec la collaboration d'Axenfeld.
+Bon exemplaire.
 Couverture rigide

 Bon 29 pp.